Mentors-Outreach/mentors-outreach/careers.md

   type: stackbit_page_meta
 layout: page
 ---
-Join our team of entrepreneurial thinkers with a deep commitment to purpose and positive social change.
+Join our team!
+We're looking for creative and curious people who believe everyone deserves the opportunity to learn and grow.

+### **Perks of the job**

+#### **📡 Learn from experts**

+We have an incredible network of entrepreneur, advisors and friends you can tap into.
+Get exposure and mentorship from some of the sharpest minds in business, education and tech.

+#### **🌃 Flexible hours**

+As long as you are available for a few core calls, it is up to you when to work.
+We believe you work best when it works for your life.

-#### **Diversity**
+#### **👨🏻‍👩🏻‍👦🏻 Diversity**

-Ensuring a diverse and inclusive workplace where we learn from each other is core to Matter’s values.
 We welcome people of different backgrounds, experiences, abilities, and perspectives.

-#### **Open Minded**

-Got any idea how something could be done better?
-Good.
-Welove constructive feedback and improving our skills.

-#### **Inclusive**
+#### **🦸 Inclusive**

-We believe accessibility and inclusiveness is key to empowering a new generation to thrive.
 We approach everything we do in an open, curious and non judgemental way.

 # Apply